dellsystem/wikinotes/readme.md

 *	Fallbacks for people who have JS disabled - maybe all the buttons actual links, to actual pages, but disable clicking if JS is enabled for the cooler effects
 *	Try to merge some of the models/views/utils etc into one ... faculties and departments are practically the same, for instance
 *	Unit tests just do it
+*	Fix thing where additional sections aren't counted because num_sections is never updated >_>
+*	Correctly list all the pages in the category- and semester-based views